patakib/technical-documentation-page/README.md

 # technical-documentation-page
-The purpose of this project is to give the reader a practical overview of a Python backend framwork called Django.
-There are the main concepts and structure of such projects provided.
+The purpose of this project is to give the reader a practical overview and a high-level understanding of a Python backend framwork called Django.
+Here are just the main concepts, logic and file structure provided with some comments.
 This tutorial definitely doesn't replace the official Django [documentation](https://www.djangoproject.com/).